-Getting ready for your wedding is a really memorable occasion, so part two of my series on how to get fantastic wedding photos will cover the activities of this busy morning, and give you a few great tips.
+Getting ready for your wedding is a really memorable occasion, so part two of my series on how to get fantastic wedding photos will cover the activities of this busy morning, and give you a few tips to get great wedding photos.

 1. Choose a nice place to get ready, and keep it clean

 Getting ready is a big part of a wedding day, and this time can produce some beautiful images of you and your bridal party and family.
 Whether you are getting ready at home or in a hotel make sure you have a done a quick tidy up prior to the wedding day.
 Clear any clutter, and remember to clean mirrors and tabletops as these can be used for some great reflection shots.
 Photoshop has limitations and your photographer will be able to get more photos of better quality if your getting ready address is tidy and clean.

 2. Have any items that you wish to be photographed out ready for your photographer prior to their arrival

 Things that are commonly photographed as part of the details of your wedding day preparation include: